Program OVERVIEW

 • Eric Bennett, Founder and Managing Partner, Brain Capital Partners

-• Amy Kruse, PhD, General Partner, Sartori Neuro
+• Amy Kruse, PhD, General Partner, Satori Neuro

-• Jacob Robinson, PhD, Co-founder and CEO, Motif Neurotech, Inc.
+• Jacob Robinson, PhD, Professor Rice University; CEO, Motif Neurotech

 BREAK 10:45 - 11:00 AM - GRAB AND GO BOX LUNCHES